Select Page

-When talking about the Berlin Wall, it’s crucial to understand that it was built to separate East Berlin (controlled by the Soviet Union) from West Berlin (controlled by the United States, United Kingdom, and France) during the Cold War.
-This physical barrier not only divided the city but also represented the ideological and political divide between communism and democracy.
-Let’s take a closer look at which side of the Berlin Wall was communist.
+Before discussing about the Berlin Wall it is important that people know that this wall was constructed to divide East Berlin which fell under the control of Soviet Union from West Berlin, which was controlled by the United States, United Kingdom, and France during the Cold War.
+This means that the above barrier did not only physically, but also politically and ideologically separate the city as well as symbolically separate communism and democracy.
+First let’s take a closer look at which side of the Berlin Wall was communist.

 The Berlin Wall: A Brief History